lucky6six/lucky6six/README.md

 ### Hi there 👋

-I am lucky6six， a first-year graduate student at the School of Software Engineering, Shanghai Jiao Tong University.
+I am lucky6six，a first-year graduate student at the School of Software Engineering, Shanghai Jiao Tong University.
 It's a pleasure to have this opportunity to introduce myself.

 <!--
 **lucky6six/lucky6six** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.